cesarvr/sso-robot/README.md

 ![](https://github.com/cesarvr/sso-robot/blob/master/img/how-to-use.png?raw=true)

-I wrote this to simplify the process of writing plugins in SSO, with this you *operator* you should be able to write your plugin locally and automate its deployment into a RHSSO instance running on OpenShift.
+I wrote this to simplify the process of writing plugins in SSO, with this *operator* you should be able to write your plugin locally and automate its deployment into a RHSSO instance running on OpenShift.

 You can orchestrate actions like: